-Today’s post recalls the historic game “first” game between Michigan and Northwestern in 1892.
-Yes, the first game between the Wolverines and the Wildcats took place way, way, way back in the Nineteenth Century – yikes!
+Today’s post recalls another historic game – the first game of the Michigan vs Northwestern football series in 1892.
+Yes, the first game between the Wolverines and the Wildcats took place way, way, way back in the Nineteenth Century.

-This “first” football game between Michigan and Northwestern took place at 25th Street Field in Chicago, Illinois on October 29, 1892.
-It was the final game of a 15 day “road trip.
-Michigan’s record was 4 wins and 2 losses heading into the inaugural game against a their future Big Ten rival.
+The “first” edition of the Michigan vs Northwestern football series took place at 25th Street Field in Chicago, Illinois on October 29, 1892.
+It was the final game of a 15 day “road trip.”
+Michigan’s record was 4 wins and 2 losses heading into the inaugural game against their future Big Ten rival.

 The Wolverines played five more games in November and won three of them.
 By the time the season ended, Michigan finished with 7 wins and 5 losses.
 It was the highest victory total that a Wolverine team had ever achieved in one season.

-In addition to the first game between Michigan and Northwestern, there were a number of important “firsts” associated with the thirteenth season of Michigan Football.
+In addition to the start of the Michigan vs Northwestern football series, there were a number of important “firsts” associated with the thirteenth season of Michigan Football.